 Some of Rome’s best trattorias do not have any outdoor seating at all.
 In fact, it’s a joy to eat inside, stuffing oneself with all the Roman delicacies while surrounded by a jovial warm atmosphere.
 Armando al Pantheon, Trattoria Monti, Da Danilo and Arcangelo are just a few such places.

-For a really special dinner treat Rome in winter, head to Pipero al Rex.
-The positively glowing atmosphere and extraordinary food will make you forget all about the cold outside.
+For a really special treat Rome in winter, head to Babington's Tea Rooms next to the Spanish Steps.
+Spending the afternoon enjoying a Victorian Tea in this warm and welcoming setting will make you forget all about the cold outside.

 Then there are the uber-cozy Rome cafe’s like Caffe Greco and Caffe Doria, not to mention one of my secret spots inside the Chiostro Del Bramante.